Monopoly (game): Jail

 If a player is in Jail, they cannot move and must either pay a fine of $50 to be released, use a Chance or Community Chest Get Out of Jail Free card, or roll doubles on their next turn.
 If a player fails to roll doubles, they lose their turn.
-Failing to roll doubles for three consecutive turns requires the player to either pay the $50 fine or use a Get Out of Jail Free card, then when they get out of Jail to move ahead according to the total rolled.
+Failing to roll doubles for three consecutive turns requires the player to either pay the $50 fine or use a Get Out of Jail Free card, then, when they get out of Jail, move ahead according to the total rolled.
 Players in Jail may not buy properties directly from the bank since they cannot move.
 This does not impede any other transaction, meaning they can: mortgage properties, sell/trade properties to other players, buy/sell houses and hotels, collect rent, and bid on property auctions.
-A player who rolls doubles to leave Jail does not roll again; however, if the player pays the fine or uses a card to get out and then rolls doubles, they take another turn.
+A player who rolls doubles to leave Jail does not roll again.
+However, if the player pays the fine or uses a card to get out and then rolls doubles, they take another turn.